WebAssembly/spec/spectec/test-prose/TEST.md

 Heaptype_sub
 - the heap type heaptype'' matches the heap type heaptype''' if:
   - Either:
-    - heaptype'' is heaptype.
-    - heaptype''' is heaptype.
+    - heaptype''' is heaptype''.
   - Or:
-    - heaptype'' is heaptype_1.
-    - heaptype''' is heaptype_2.
     - the heap type heaptype' is valid.
-    - the heap type heaptype_1 matches heaptype'.
+    - heaptype'' matches heaptype'.
-    - heaptype' matches the heap type heaptype_2.
+    - heaptype' matches heaptype'''.
   - Or:
     - heaptype'' is EQ.
     - heaptype''' is ANY.